course-dprep/movie-runtimes-on-average-rating_IMDB/README.md

 To analyse the data the program Rstudio was used.
 After downloading the data into Rstudio the two datasets were merged into one dataset, 'data_merged.csv'.
 This merged dataset was used when cleaning our data.
 After cleaning the data a data exploration was done using a Rmarkdown file.
 Lastly the data was analysed using a linear regression.

-Insert later: program(s) used, type of analysis, what did we do to clean and merge data
+Insert later: what did we do to clean and merge data

 ## __Repository overview__
 ```